les-tontons-crafters/xtrem-tdd/content/Flavours/avoid-exceptions.md

 ![Hollywood principle](../../images/hollywood-principle.jpg)

-- One of the most ppopular way to implement this principle is to use `events` or `callbacks`
+- One of the most popular way to implement this principle is to use `events` or `callbacks`
 - The basic idea behind it is `let the caller decide what happens next`

 - Let's use callbacks / continuation functions in our `Divide` method